-Latest update: April, 2014
+Latest update: November, 2014

-Last Updated: April, 2014
+Last Updated: November, 2014

-GOA State Report | March, 2014
+GOA State Report | November, 2014

 Goa is located in the western region of India.
 The state shares its borders with the Arabian Sea to the west, Maharashtra to the north and Karnataka to the south and the east.
 It is traditionally known as a tourist paradise for its natural scenery, unique beaches and cultural diversity.
-The state attracted 2.8 million tourists, including 450,530 foreign visitors, in 2012.
+The state attracted 3.1 million tourists, including 492,322 foreign visitors, in 2013.

 Goa has a well-developed social, physical and industrial infrastructure and virtual connectivity.
 It has an international airport that is in line with its importance as a globally-recognised leisure destination.
 It also has significant port infrastructure.
 The state has an established base for the pharmaceuticals industry and an emerging destination for knowledge-based industries such as biotechnology and IT.